Welcome to Sunhouse Outdoor Academy Camps

 Our outdoor camps combine adventure-based learning, team-building, creative exploration, STEM activities, and nature play.
 With a 6:1 child-to-educator ratio, children thrive in a calm, supportive environment that nurtures resilience, independence, collaboration, and a meaningful connection to the natural world.

-Outdoor Classes at Pacific Spirit Park
+Outdoor Classes at Trout Lake & Pacific Spirit Park

 Welcome from the Founders Nicole & April